input-output-hk/windows-testing/README.md

 https://github.com/input-output-hk/ouroboros-network/blob/master/scripts/install.ps1

+Github don't make downloads easy.
+You may want to install Github Desktop to be able to download and run this script.

 If you are a bash user, you may find it useful to install the Windows Subsytem for Linux (WSL).
 Type "install windows subsystem for linux" into the search box and follow the instructions.
+I haven't yet figured out how to do this with the Microsoft pre-configured VM.
+I think you probably need to download some other things first...